Production Guide

 securityContext:

-runAsUser: 40000 # As the securityContext was not defined in ``workers`` or ``podSecurity``, the value from uid will be used
+runAsUser: 40000 # As the securityContext was not defined in ``scheduler`` or ``podSecurity``, the value from uid will be used

-fsGroup: 0 # As the securityContext was not defined in ``workers`` or ``podSecurity``, the value from gid will be used
+fsGroup: 0 # As the securityContext was not defined in ``scheduler`` or ``podSecurity``, the value from gid will be used

 initContainers: